PyCSharp/Memory-Library-for-HHK3/README.md

   If you know what's there, you can execute it.

 - **ExecuteShellcode(ptr)**
   Executes raw shellcode via a function pointer.

+- **ReadControlRegister(ControlRegister controlRegister)**
+  Reads a Control Register and returns it value as a uint32_t Not all Control Registers are supported yet; more will be added.

+- **WriteControlRegister(ControlRegister controlRegister, uint32_t value)**
+  Writes a 32-bit value to a Control Register
+  Not all Control Registers are supported yet; more will be added.

 More features coming once I win my fight against motivation.